Welcome to Food and Nutrition Services

 Nutrition education and promotion throughout school and in the community has the potential to positively influence life long healthy eating behaviors.
 For this reason, SCSD includes both marketing of nutritious foods throughout schools, as well as, ongoing nutrition education throughout educational disciplines.
 For continued nutrition education and exposure many of our schools also participate in the Fresh Fruit and Vegetable Program, which is available to students in grades Pre-K through 6th.
 The students are offered a variety of produce samples throughout the week, paired with nutrition education in the classroom.
 This allows students to experience new and exciting produce, increasing their weekly consumption of fruits and vegetables and expanding their knowledge of foods consumed.
 The USDA FFVP toolkit provides nutrition education lesson plans and resources to support a healthier school environment.

 Our District continues to develop and enhance relationships with community partners in support of our wellness policy to benefit our children and their families.
 Within the District we have developed school wellness committees that ensure the implementation and maintenance of our wellness policy.
 We empower parents/guardians and care givers, as well as the community at large, to become an active members of established school wellness committees throughout the District.
 These committees work on wellness policy initiatives encouraging health and academic success of our students.
 Strategies that schools use to encourage wellness include; fitness classes, walking clubs, stress management and more.
-Those interested are encouraged to reach out to school building administration to work with school wellness champions, who organize wellness activities and develop plans that support a healthier school environment as outlined in the SCSD Wellness Policy.
+Those interested are encouraged to reach out to school building administration to work with school wellness champions, who organize wellness activities and develop plans that support a healthier school environment as outlined in the current SCSD Wellness Policy.

 Hunger Prevention